-The Science Museum & Planetarium is located on Sukhumvit Road a short walk from BTS Ekkamai station.
+The Science Museum & Planetarium is on Sukhumvit Road a short walk from BTS Ekkamai station.
 The aim of the museum is to educate children about science and astronomy though it is also interesting for adults.

-The main building is set on three floors featuring many interesting, informative exhibits on physics, evolution, robotics, space, energy and the sea.
+The main building is on three floors featuring many interesting, informative exhibits on physics, evolution, robotics, space, energy and the sea.
 Many of the exhibits are interactive allowing children to do tests and experiments.
 Most of the exhibits have English language translation.

 There is also an Insect museum and an aquarium housed in separate buildings.
 The Planetarium is also housed in a separate dome-shaped building.
 There is a 360 degree, surround sound 45-minute show four times a day with an English language show every Tuesday only at 10.00am.
-No photography is allowed in the Planetarium.
+No photography in the Planetarium.

 Address: 928 Sukhumvit Road, Ekkamai, Bangkok. (opposite Major Cineplex).